vigourpt/mysticballs/docs/04-database-schema.md

 - `display_name`: User's display name (optional)
 - `readings_count`: Number of readings the user has requested
 - `is_premium`: Whether the user has a premium subscription
+- `is_admin`: Whether the user has admin privileges
 - `last_reading_date`: Timestamp of the user's last reading
 - `created_at`: Timestamp when the profile was created
 - `updated_at`: Timestamp when the profile was last updated